michaelkharadze/candy-crush-react/README.md

 # Candy Crush React

 Welcome to Candy Crush React!
 I built this application because developing a "candy crush" kind of game seemed intriguing to me.
-Plus, I wanted to know how accurately I could imitate an android game via React.
+Plus, I wanted to know how accurately I could imitate the Android/iOS game via React.

 You can access it <a href="https://michaelkharadze.github.io/candy-crush-react">here</a>.